Jesus' Parables for Disciples

 When I was in high school I played on the varsity tennis team.
 How many times my coach would shout at us, "Keep your eye on the ball!"
 In baseball, a batter must keep his eye on the ball.
 A Christian must keep his eye on the goal -- fully surrender to and fellowship with Jesus Christ.
 If our eyes slip to the temporal world, we lose focus on the spiritual world and lose our bearings.
 Forget what lies behind.
 Keep your eye on the goal!

 Another word in this imagery of a race is "straining toward" (NIV) or "forward" (NRSV) and "reaching forth" (KJV).
-It is the Greek verb epekteinomai, "to exert oneself to the uttermost, stretch out, strain toward something."8 If you watched the sprints and hurdles in the 2004 Summer Olympics in Athens, you could see that as the leading runners reached the tape at the goal line, they would lean their body forward.
-In some of the heats, it was that extension of the body to its uttermost that won the race.
+It is the Greek verb epekteinomai, "to exert oneself to the uttermost, stretch out, strain toward something."
+If you watch the sprints and hurdles in any field even, you can see that as the leading runners reached the tape at the goal line, they will lean their body forward.
+In some of the heats, it is that extension of the body to its uttermost that wins the race.
 Paul is talking about his own flat out commitment to see this through to the end.
 No slacking off.
 No excuses.
 No laziness.
 Paul is serious about this, he is stretching all out to win the race.

 In 1 Corinthians he switches from a racing imagery to a boxing analogy, but the idea is the same.